Stormont—Dundas—South Glengarry (provincial electoral district)

 Stormont—Dundas—South Glengarry is a provincial electoral district in Eastern Ontario, Canada.
 It was created for the 2007 provincial election.
 95.5% came from Stormont—Dundas—Charlottenburgh while 4.5% came from Glengarry—Prescott—Russell.

-The riding includes all of the united counties of Stormont, Dundas and Glengarry except for the Township of North Glengarry.
+The electoral district includes the City of Cornwall, with approximately 40% of the district's population, the Mohawk Nation at Akwesasne and all of the united counties of Stormont, Dundas and Glengarry except for the township of North Glengarry.